The Beginning of a Illustrious Career

 His defiance against the apartheid regime of the day extended to the erection of his own darkroom at the Rand Daily Mail in an era when the laws of the nation forbade him to share the same darkroom as his white colleagues.
 Hired in 1967, he was the first black photographer at this publication.
 He remained in their employ until 1980, notwithstanding a five year banning order from taking any images, which lapsed in 1975.
 This included 98 days in solitary confinement and six months imprisonment.

-This imprisonment was one of many.
-Dr Peter Magubane endured harassment, beatings, buckshot wounds, long periods of arrest and interrogation.
+During the apartheid years, Dr Peter Magubane endured harassment, beatings, buckshot wounds, long periods of arrest and interrogation.
 He was shot seventeen times at a student’s funeral in Natalspruit, yet this had nothing on his 586 days in solitary confinement in 1969.

 Other major publications that have commissioned him with heavyweight assignments include National Geographic, Life, New York Times, Washington Post, Paris Match and Sports Illustrated.
 The United Nations has been a client, through the United Nations High Commission for Refugees and UNICEP.

 His association with Nelson and Winnie Mandela dates from the 1950s, both as friends and in his professional capacity as a photographer.
 Dr Peter Magubane became Madiba’s official photographer from the time of his release until his early years in the Presidency.

 Dr Magubane considers his greatest honour being bestowed with the South African Order of Meritorious Service Silver Class II from President Nelson Mandela.
 He has been known on numerous occasions to place his camera aside to intervene so as to prevent people from being killed.
 For this he was awarded the American National Professional Photographers Association Humanistic Award.
 He was the first black South African to win Press Photo of the Year in 1958.